-During the Covid-19 pandemic, School remains closed to all pupils except for children of key workers.
+During the period of National lockdown, caused by the Covid-19 pandemic, School will remain closed to all pupils except for vulnerable children or children of key workers.

 Whilst the situation across the country is challenging us all, I hope you have found more time to spend together.